 Can You Knit a Flat Circle?

 Even if you are probably more used to seeing crocheted circles, you can knit them too.
 You could use various methods, including increases and decreases, a garter stitch, and short rows.
 Increasing and Decreasing Increasing and decreasing stitches allows you to make knitted items with tapered and expanding edges.
 You add an extra stitch or loop to your needle when you increase stitches.
-Doing ...
+Doing so ...